How do you plant a tree? As the old joke goes, green end up. In Tucson, it’s a bit more complicated, and one big reason for that is caliche.

-- Dig a hole that is slightly less deep than the container the tree is in, and 3 to 5 times as wide.
+- Dig a hole that is slightly less deep than the container the tree is in, and three to five times as wide.

 - To test drainage, fill the hole you just dug with water, let it drain, then fill and let it drain again.
-If the water takes longer than 24 hours to drain, this could be due to caliche.
-Look for a caliche layer while digging; if you find it you need to do one of two things:
+If the water takes longer than 24 hours to drain the second time, this could be due to caliche.
+Look for a caliche layer while digging; if you find it, you need to do one of two things:

 - Dig out a couple of drainage chimneys through the caliche layer next to the root ball (not under it) to help with drainage; fill these drainage holes with the same native soil you use for planting your tree.

 - Remove any burlap or wires gently from around the root ball.

 - When you put your tree in the hole, make sure the very top of the root ball is slightly above the grade of the rest of the hole.
 This is because you do not want any of the tree’s bark to be under the soil or the mulch layer.